lipusal/java-object-utils/README.md

 # Java Object Utils

-Utility library for merging objects and other stuff.
+Utility library for merging objects and other stuff using reflection.

 ## Installation